 93 Montreuil and 94 Vincennes

 Street art tours are organised by the Tourism office located on Avenue de Paris in Vincennes – metro line 1 (yellow line) way out at Château de Vincennes.
-There you will have huge Space invaders that worth 100pts and C215 on mail and EDF boxes mostly.
+There, you will have access huge Space Invaders that worth 100pts (actually 4 big pieces through the city) and C215 on mail and EDF boxes mostly.

 To visit Paris with both an historical/nature/architectural & street art point of view, I highly recommend the guided walks created by ExplorHappy, a happy mum who developped a few walks based on street art to animate your next parisian adventures with kids (or not!).
 Check out the site and the available walks (Marais, Butte aux Cailles, Boulogne, …): explorhappy